KonduitAI/konduit-serving-docs/installation.md

    WARNING: Not able to assign machine() = AMD64 to a cpu value!
 Using cpu = 'i386' instead!
    ```

-   Fix: Ensure your JAVA environment variables point to a 64-bit version of Java if you're using a 64-bit version of Python.
+   Fix: Ensure your JAVA environment variables point to a 64-bit version of Java if you're using a 64-bit version of Python, or a 32-bit version of Java if you're using a 32-bit version of Python (see [kivy/pyjnius#390](https://github.com/kivy/pyjnius/issues/390)).

 2. When running `konduit` commands on Windows, the following error message is returned: